 Milwaukee Business, Employment, and Commercial Litigation Attorneys

 Does your business routinely require some or all of its employees to sign noncompete agreements?
 Do your agreements contain NSE clauses or provisions?
 Does your business have trade secrets that need protection?
 Has your business expended considerable sums in training and equipping employees in such a manner that their becoming associated with other competitions would harm it?
-If so, you should contact the Milwaukee business litigation firm of Kerkman Wagner & Dunn We have over 50 years of combined legal experience representing business owners in Wisconsin.
+If so, you should contact the Milwaukee business litigation firm of Kerkman & Dunn We have over 50 years of combined legal experience representing business owners in Wisconsin.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.